gireesh-469/easylist2/README.md

 DynaList::List(array());
 ```

-There are some parameters that needs to be given in the array.
-The params are mentioned below
+There parameters for list function is mentioned below
 | Param | Description |
 | ------ | ------ |
 |url|Target location of controller/action function|